Onions

 Granex (Vidalia)

-Description: Granex onions, commonly known as Vidalia onions when grown in specific regions of Georgia, are sweet onions with a mild flavor.
-They have a slightly flattened shape and a pale yellow skin.
+Description: Granex onions (often called Vidalia when grown in Georgia’s designated region) are sweet onions with a mild flavor.
+They have a slightly flattened shape and pale yellow skin.

 Growing Season: Fall and Winter